w3f/Grants-Program/applications/Syncra.md

 Our next steps include:

 - Providing para-chain support, with the goal of allowing protocols across all Substrate-based blockchains to use Syncra's solution.
-- Expanding the possibilities for voting and SDK integration.
+- Improving the security of the solutions provided in the scope of this grant

 ## Additional Information